derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-05/12/2023 16:17:05 : 3 Database Admins walked into a NoSQL bar.
+06/12/2023 16:17:20 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are II types of people: Those who understand Roman Numerals and those who don't.
+A good programmer is someone who always looks both ways before crossing a one-way street.
 <!-- replace-with-joke ends -->